postsharp/Metalama.Documentation/conceptual/using-aspects/using-aspects.md

 # Using Aspects

  This chapter explains how to use aspects in your code.
-It assumes that you already have some aspect to use -- either you have built it yourself as described in <xref:aspects> (good news: you don't need to know how to _create_  aspects to be able to _use_ them), or you are using an aspect library developed by colleague, PostSharp Technologies, or a third party.
+It assumes that you already have some aspect to use -- either you have built it yourself as described in <xref:aspects> (good news: you don't need to know how to _create_  aspects to be able to _use_ them), or you are using an aspect library developed by colleagues, PostSharp Technologies, or a third party.

 ## In this chapter